Vladimir Fedoseev: Career

 In March 2017 Fedoseev came first in the Aeroflot Open.
 This victory earned him an invitation to the Dortmund Sparkassen Chess Meeting, held in July of the same year.
 In this event he won against Vladimir Kramnik in the opening round and eventually finished second, edging out Maxime Vachier-Lagrave on tiebreak.
 In June 2017, Fedoseev tied for first place with Maxim Matlakov and Baadur Jobava in the European Individual Championship in Minsk and took the bronze medal on tiebreak.
 Later in the same month, Fedoseev was part of the Russian team which won the silver medal in the World Team Chess Championship in Khanty-Mansiysk.
 In September, he reached the quarterfinals of the World Cup in Tbilisi, after knocking out Yusnel Bacallao Alonso, Ernesto Inarkiev, Hikaru Nakamura and Maxim Rodshtein.
 Fedoseev was then eliminated from the competition by Wesley So.
 Two months later, Fedoseev won the Urii Eliseev Memorial in Moscow with a score of 4½/5 points.
 In December he shared 3rd-4th places with Daniil Dubov in the Russian Championship Superfinal in St. Petersburg, finishing fourth on tiebreak, and won the silver medal in the World Rapid Chess Championship in Riyadh, after losing the playoff to Viswanathan Anand.

 Through February and March 2022, Fedoseev played in the FIDE Grand Prix 2022.
 In the first leg, he placed third in Pool B with a 3/6 result.
 In the second leg, he tied for third with Alexei Shirov in Pool C with a result of 2.5/6, finishing 19th in the standings with three points.

+In December 2023, Fedoseev competed at World Rapid and Blitz Championships 2023 in Samarkand, Uzbekistan.
+He won the silver medal in the rapid section, scoring 9.5/13, only finishing behind the highest seed, Magnus Carlsen.

+In September 2024, Fedoseev defeated world number one Magnus Carlsen in 45th Chess Olympiad.
+In December 2024, he won the European Rapid and Chess960 championships.
+In January 2025, Fedoseev qualified to the first leg of Freestyle Chess Grand Slam Tour by winning the online qualifier.
+He defeated Leinier Domínguez, Jan-Krzysztof Duda, Ian Nepomniachtchi, and Javokhir Sindarov in the knockout phase of the qualifier.
+He won Grand Chess Tour: Superbet Poland Rapid & Blitz 2025 event.